 There can be no doubt: Buchanan was fouled and badly hurt.
 There was no acting involved.
 He was punched in the privates, simple as that, and after the bell to boot.

 The performance of LoBianco became the focus of much criticism afterwards and deservedly so.
-Firstly, he lost control of Roberto and turned a blind eye to his rough-house tactics, allowing far too much holding and wrestling, Duran repeatedly grinding his head into the champion’s face.
-Buchanan, a stand-up boxer who worked to keep the challenger at the end of his punches, pointed out afterwards that LoBianco’s hands-off approach effectively rewarded Duran for fouling and mauling.
+Firstly, he lost control of the Panamanian and turned a blind eye to his rough-house tactics, allowing far too much holding and wrestling, Duran repeatedly grinding his head into the champion’s face.
+Buchanan, a stand-up boxer who worked to keep the challenger at the end of his punches, pointed out afterwards that LoBianco’s hands-off approach effectively rewarded Roberto for fouling and mauling.

 “He never once protected me,” said the battered ex-champion at the post-fight press conference.
 “Even when we clinched and I was in the corner he allowed [Duran] to keep me there.
 That’s diabolical.”